rajesh-kanade/weRecruit/doc/dev.md

 - `git status`
 - `git restore`
 - `git clone <repo name>` . - only done once
+-  `git tag -a <v1.1.Build1> -m "weRecruit 1.1 Build 1"`  //used to tag the commit
+-  `git push origin <v1.1.Build1>`  // to push the tag onto remote

 ## Frequently used docker commands
 - `docker exec -it werecruit_prod /bin/bash` -> to get shell acess to werecruit_prod container.